 Request a password reset token

 When a Customer indicates that they've forgotten their password, your application initiates the reset process by requesting a unique, temporary token from Composable Commerce.
-This token is then sent to the Customer's registered email address.
+The reset token is then sent to the Customer's registered email address.

-POST /{projectKey}/customers/password-token- To request a password reset token for a Customer in a Store, use the following endpoint:
+POST /{projectKey}/customers/password-token).- To request a password reset token for a Customer in a Store, use the Create password reset token for Customer in Store endpoint.

 - Request: send the Customer email address (

-emailfield).
+emailfield) in a CustomerCreatePasswordResetToken payload.
 Optionally setttlMinutesandinvalidateOlderTokenswhen your flow needs a shorter token lifetime or must invalidate previously issued tokens.
-For security reasons, the flow doesn't reveal whether the email exists. - Response: returns a
+For security reasons, the flow doesn't reveal whether the email exists. - Response: returns a CustomerToken containing a

 valuethat's the password reset token. - Action: after receiving the token, your backend sends it to the Customer's verified email address within a password reset link.
 For example,